Frequently Asked Questions (FAQ)

 Q: Was Carroll on drugs when he wrote the Alice books, or are the books about drugs?

 A: No. Carroll did not use drugs while writing the story.
 The larger part of the story was invented when he was on a boat trip with a friend, the real Alice and her sisters.
 He invented it while they rowed.
-The drug rumor was first spread in the 1960's by supporters of the then new LSD subculture.
-The rumor is believed to have originated from the psychiatrists who introduced LSD into our society.

 If Carroll was on drugs, the Alice books would probably be a series of rambling, disconnected, surrealist scenarios.
 But the Alice books are far from random.
-They contain some very intricate logic problems and very clever puns (not to mention Alice's journey in "Through the Looking-Glass", which follows the moves of a chess game), that could only be the work of a sharp mind in full control of its abilities.
-Furthermore, you'll find the same style of writing in the magazines he wrote in his youth, his various poems, stories, and other writings, and especially in the letters he wrote.
-If the Alice books were drug induced, the rest of his voluminous output would seem to suggest he was on drugs 24/7.
+They contain some very intricate logic problems and very clever puns (not to mention Alice’s journey in “Through the Looking-Glass”, which follows the moves of a chess game), that could only be the work of a sharp mind in full control of its abilities.

 Back to top